 On paper, Superorganism’s appeal is clear: eight divergent oddballs come together, originally via social media and then in an east London house share, to make a virtue of their disparate personalities by writing an album as varied as their individual international backgrounds.
 On record, though, that appeal dwindles: ‘Superorganism’ is, for the most part, an undercooked, callow and solipsistic appropriation of that “misfits” ethos, devoid of any warmth, depth or self-awareness.
-A disconcerting precision zaniness abounds, too self-conscious to feel genuine; production circus tricks pop, but in a weirdly formulaic way, as if simply dragged and dropped from a folder marked “kooky”; and tracks drift by with neither consequence nor conviction.
-For a record so eager to be day-glow and madcap, it’s disarmingly drab, like a bored raid on a dressing-up box.
+A disconcerting precision zaniness abounds, too self-conscious to feel genuine, while production circus tricks pop, but in a weirdly formulaic way, as if simply dragged and dropped from a folder marked “kooky”.
+Tracks drift by with neither consequence nor conviction — for a record so eager to be day-glow and madcap, it’s disarmingly drab, like a bored raid on a dressing-up box.

-Life, however, occasionally flickers: the longing on ‘Reflections on the Screen’ is as welcome here as it is absent elsewhere, and break-out single ‘Something for your M.I.N.D.’ manages to mutate the album’s grating goofiness into something more charming by actually dialling back the wackiness compared to its surroundings.
+Life, however, occasionally flickers: the longing of ‘Reflections on the Screen’ is as welcome here as it is absent elsewhere, and break-out single ‘Something for your M.I.N.D.’ manages to mutate the album’s grating goofiness into something more charming by actually dialling back the wackiness.
 Elsewhere, though, at least four tracks carry exactly the same novelty warped sliding guitar, melodies of more than three notes become distinctive due to their rarity, and any sense of sonic investigation is eschewed for a plasticky palette of stick-on samples: songs overflow with car horns and tuned meows, underpinned with faux vinyl crackle and sloshing waves.
-At one point, we hear the sound of Marge Simpson grimacing.
+At one point, we even hear a sample of Marge Simpson grimacing.

 Ultimately, though, it’s hard to blame Superorganism too much for this mess: being ensconced in their own bubble, they’ve made an album to entertain themselves and themselves only, a series of musical selfies that are presumably as entertaining internally as they are irrelevant outside the walls of their shared house.